Meitei diaspora: Festivals

-Cheiraoba (ꯆꯩꯔꯥꯎꯕ), or Sajibu Cheiraoba (ꯁꯖꯤꯕꯨ ꯆꯩꯔꯥꯎꯕ), is celebrated by Meitei diaspora diaspora community in Australia, Korea, the United States, among others.
+Cheiraoba (ꯆꯩꯔꯥꯎꯕ), or Sajibu Cheiraoba (ꯁꯖꯤꯕꯨ ꯆꯩꯔꯥꯎꯕ), is celebrated by the Meitei diaspora community in Australia, Korea, the United States, among others.

 Lai Haraoba in Bangladesh and Lai Haraoba in Myanmar are notable celebrations of Lai Haraoba (ꯂꯥꯏ ꯍꯔꯥꯎꯕ) outside India.
 In Bangladesh, it was celebrated with the help of the UNESCO and the Government of Bangladesh in 2025.

 Ningol Chakouba (ꯅꯤꯉꯣꯜ ꯆꯥꯀꯧꯕ) or Ningol Chakkouba (ꯅꯤꯉꯣꯜ ꯆꯥꯛꯀꯧꯕ) is celebrated by Meitei diaspora community in Australia, Bangladesh, Canada, Korea, the United Kingdom, the United States, among others.

-Yaoshang or Yaosang (ꯌꯥꯎꯁꯪ) is celebrated by Meitei diaspora diaspora community in the United States, among others.
+Yaoshang or Yaosang (ꯌꯥꯎꯁꯪ) is celebrated by the Meitei diaspora community in the United States, among others.

 Language

 Meitei language (also known as Manipuri language) is the common linguistic identity of all the diaspora members belonging to the Meitei ethnicity (or the Manipuri people) living across the globe.

 In Bangladesh, the Meitei language may disappear in the next generation because many Meitei people are now speaking Bengali more fluently than their own language.

 In Myanmar, most Meiteis still speak their native language.
 However, some younger Meiteis have stopped speaking it after converting to Buddhism, as Burmese language is more socially accepted in the Buddhist society in their country.

 Second-generation and third-generation Meitei people in the United States may have limited proficiency in Meiteilon (Manipuri language) and are typically more comfortable with English.